falldamagestudio/SceneGroupLoader/DEADLOCKS.md

-# Race conditions when using separate scene activation
+# Deadlocks when using delayed scene activation

 Unity provides asynchronous APIs for loading and unloading scenes.
+It also has a feature for delaying activation until the user code requests it.

+Improper use of the delayed-activation mechanism can lead to application deadlocks.

+All below observations have been performed in the Editor in Unity 2017.3.1f1.

 ## Starting observations